CodeShellDev/home-assistant.io/source/_integrations/signal_messenger.markdown

 The `signal_messenger` {% term integration %} uses the [Signal Messenger REST API](https://github.com/bbernhard/signal-cli-rest-api) to deliver notifications from Home Assistant to your Android or iOS device.

 ## Setup

 The requirements are:

 - You need to set up the Signal Messenger REST API.
-- You need a spare phone number to register with the Signal Messenger service.
+- You need a spare phone number to register with the Signal Messenger service

 Please follow those [instructions](https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/HOMEASSISTANT.md), to set up the Signal Messenger REST API.

 ## Configuration